 Content Reviewed by Karen Rubenstein, LMFT, Chief Clinical Officer at Cliffside Malibu

 When the new year arrives, you may find yourself or others taking an optimistic outlook on what the next year will bring.
-As you scroll through social media you will likely see people expressing the positive things they hope to achieve within the coming year and celebrating the accomplished goals obtained in the closing year.
+As you scroll through social media, you will likely see people expressing the positive things they hope to achieve within the coming year and celebrating the accomplished goals obtained in the closing year.

 As you enter another year of addiction recovery and sobriety, you may feel jitters when it comes to participating in the annual tradition of setting New Year’s resolutions.
 Although it may feel like a daunting and overwhelming task, writing what you hope to achieve in the coming year can be an important tool in addiction recovery.
+Below are some tips to help you get started.

 Acknowledge What You Have Already Achieved